 6. Pick outdoor-optimized Laptop models.

-If you are looking for a new laptop for embarking on a life of digital nomadacy, when choosing, look for ones with matte finish screens, they are outdoor optimized as the matte finishing helps reduce glare on the laptop screen.
+If you are looking for a new laptop for embarking on a life of digital nomadacy, when choosing, look for ones with matte screens, they are laptops optimized for outdoor use as the matte finishing helps reduce glare on the laptop screen.

-If you are unable to get find a laptop with a matte finished screen to fit your other requirements, you can find glossy finished one that works well in the sun.
+If you are unable to get find a laptop with matte screens to fit your other requirements, you can find a glossy finished one that works well in the sun.
 The descriptions on glossy-screened laptops almost always have a phrase like “Outdoor View,” “I/O,” “Indoor/Outdoor,” or “Enhanced Outdoor”, so look for these.

 Finally, if you already have a model, it is possible to purchase matte anti-glare screen covers.

 Probably the most simple and easiest tip on this list.
 When you sit and face the sun, your laptop will automatically cut out the sun, making it impossible for the laptop screen to catch any sunray, screen blindness is prevented as a result.
 In direct sunlight, you’ll probably have a hard time making out what’s on the screen, while the device can quickly overheat.